ufechner7/KiteModels.jl/README.md

 <p align="center"><img src="./docs/src/kite_power_tools.png" width="500" /></p>

 ## News
+#### October 2024
+- the orientation is now represented with respect to the NED reference frame
+- azimuth is now calculated in wind reference frame.
+This allows it to handle changes of the wind direction during flight correctly.
+- many unit tests added by a new contributor
+- many tests for model verification added; they can be accessed using the `menu2.jl` script
+- the documentation was improved
 #### August 2024
 - a new kite model, KPS3_3L was contributed.
 It uses three lines to the ground and three winches for steering a ram-air foil kite.
 - a first [ModelingToolkit](https://docs.sciml.ai/ModelingToolkit/stable/) based model was added, which shows a much better performance and easier to read code